software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .note }

+> User story related tasks can be included in the user story issue's description as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists):
+>
+> ```md
+> ## Tasks
+> - [] #5
+> - [] #6
+> - [] #7
+> ```
+>
+> Task list item with a "#" prefix is a reference to a certain issue.
+You can type "#" and GitHub will suggest issues.
+Task list makes it easier to know which user story the task is related to and to track the progress of a user story.
+GitHub will automatically mark the task list item as done when the related issue is closed.

 {: .important-title }

 > Exercise 15